 - Be living in Singapore

-Do note that the documentation and eligibility information we’ve provided is meant as a general guide only.
-Before proceeding to open a current account at your chosen bank, make sure to check their eligibility criteria and know what are the exact documents you need to bring.
+Do note that the documentation and eligibility information we’ve provided is only meant as a general guide.
+Before proceeding to open a current account at your chosen bank, make sure to check their eligibility criteria and know what are the exact documents required.

 Frequently asked questions